 Let’s try and understand each one of them with the help of an example.

-If are not familiar with BABOK guide, you can refer to the following blog post:
+If you are not familiar with BABOK guide, you can read introduction to BABOK guide for starters.

 Core concept – Need